 The coverage provided to an additional insured is determined by the language of the general liability insurance policy naming the additional insured.
 An additional insured is typically added to a general liability policy by means of an “endorsement,” which is an amendment to the policy.

 Waivers of Subrogation

 Generally, when an insurer pays a claim, it steps into the shoes of its insured, or “subrogates” to the claims of its insured.
-However, the right of the insurance company to “subrogate” can be waived by the insured, because the insured can agree to waive its right to sue for damages based on any claim that is covered by the insurance.
+However, the right of the company to “subrogate” can be waived by the insured, because the insured can agree to waive its right to sue for damages based on any claim that is covered by the insurance.
 For example, the A401-2007 subcontract form, published by the American Institute of Architects, provides that the general contractor and the subcontractor waive all rights against each other, their contractors, agents and employees, and against the owner and architect, for claims covered by property insurance.
 This prevents the owner’s property insurer from suing the general contractor and the subcontractors after paying a claim for property damage after a fire, for example.

 If a subcontractor waives subrogation for claims covered by its workers’ compensation insurance, it prevents its workers’ compensation carrier from attempting to recover workers’ compensation benefit payments from the subcontractor’s customer, even if the underlying, compensated injury is the customer’s fault.
-Subcontractors are also often asked to sign subrogation waivers for claims covered by their general liability insurance.
+Subcontractors are also often asked to sign subrogation waivers for claims covered by their general liability.
 In either case, subcontractors then absorb losses caused by others.